Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 1. Mason Jars

-It’s also important to remember that liquid expands when it freezes.
-So, if you’re freezing liquid inside a mason jar, make sure you leave about an inch or two at the top of the jar to allow the liquid to expand.
+It’s also important to remember that liquid expands during the freezing process.
+So, if you’re freezing liquid inside a mason jar, make sure you leave plenty of room, at least an inch or two, at the top of the jar to allow the liquid to expand.

 On the other hand, you should also keep in mind that if you plan on freezing something for a long period of time, the gap in the jar can give space for freezer burn to form.